54ac/goldsrc-overbright-patcher/README.md

 ### Slightly more detailed explanation

 When hw.dll establishes GL_ARB_multitexture support, it calculates the amount of available texture units.
 Then, if any texture units are detected, overbright gets disabled.
 This patch changes one byte to keep gl_overbright available regardless of the amount of texture units.
 If you want to do it manually, open hw.dll with a hex editor, go to offset `290143`, and change `74` to `7D`.

+### Note on Anniversary Update

+The 25th Anniversary Update uses gl_use_shaders to mimic the overbright effect, rendering this script obsolete.